yaoxkkkkk/SNVcalling/README.md

 ### 3. Submit the pipeline to HPC cluster

-Put snakefile and configuration file in the same directory, then running it.
+Put snakefile and configuration file in the same directory and run.

 For example: